 Return to Top

-- Develop and administer a "structurally balanced" General Fund budget and continue to maintain adequate reserves for future years' financing as well as identify appropriate financing strategies to fund future capital projects.
+- Develop and administer a "structurally balanced" General Fund budget and continue to maintain adequate reserves for future years' financing.

 - Continue economic development efforts, by working in conjunction with the Chamber of Commerce, to attract more mid-size light manufacturing, research, and other clean businesses to Santa Maria; help retain and expand existing local businesses in order to keep down the vacancy rate in local commercial and retail storefronts; and work with the Chamber of Commerce and the Community Development Department to identify opportunities in the development and review process to aid in economic development.

-- Begin to improve the accuracy of the document imaging system by replacing selected older black and white images with scanned color images when warranted.
+- Continue a multi-year project to improve the accuracy of the document imaging system by replacing selected, older black and white images with scanned color images when warranted.